-That’s a lot of services for a small business to offer.
+That’s a lot of services for a small or medium size business to offer.

 The more services you list, and the more features you focus on, the more confused your audience will be.
 And the more you’ll be scrambling to meet their needs.

 It happens even to seasoned businesspeople.
 You take on too much.
 You say yes to things because you want more.
 Or, because you don’t want to disappoint a valued client.
 Or because cash flow was weak last month.

 Sometimes, it’s a good idea to stretch yourself and learn something new.
 But it can get out of control.
 Pretty soon, you’re a jack of all trades, and master of none.

 Start with your existing clients.
 Is there something they’ve have been clamoring for?
 Have you gotten way more requests for SEO than for Facebook pages?

 If you have a blog, look at the blog posts that have gotten the most attention.
 Do they have anything in common?
 Where there particular topics that got more comments, or more traffic?
 Which ones prompted people to email you with questions?

 Go through those emails (and emails from your clients and your network too).
 See if there are questions that or requests for help that appear over and over?
 What are your clients and your readers struggling with?

 If your audience isn’t big enough, go check the broader world.
 Look at your connections on LInkedIn.
 Or check the Q&A there.
 It can be a great source of ideas for services.

 Monitor Twitter and Google+ too.
 Ask your followers and circlers what some of their biggest challenges (in your field) are.